What you should know about rain barrels and water conservation if you live in the Portland metro area

 Beyond the initial cost for the rain barrel, there are additional maintenance costs that should be considered.

 Collected rain water is commonly used for exterior, non-potable purposes, such as irrigation.
 Typically no permit is required for irrigation use; however, be sure to check local codes and ordinances on the use of rain barrels before you do any disconnections or alterations to your property.
 There are differing opinions about using water from a rain barrel on edible plants such as vegetables, fruits or herbs.
 Be sure to do some research to determine what option is right for you.

 What should I do with the rainwater I can’t collect?

 A typical 55-gallon rain barrel will capture only a fraction of roof runoff, so be sure to include an option for overflow into your plan.
 Some rain barrels are set up to divert excess water into another rain barrel or back into the storm drain once they are full.
 Another option is to send your overflow into your yard making sure that it drains away from your foundation to a safe discharge location.
 Rain gardens are also becoming a popular way to incorporate rainwater runoff into your landscape (See the resources section on the back of this brochure for more info).

 A quick Internet search of “rain barrels” will bring up numerous informative sites and retailers.
-Here are a few more to get you started.
+Here are couple to get you started: